 Teens round the world have listened to the radio for decades.
 And despite all those fancy new entertainment options, they’re still doing it.
 To hear that latest song, to request an old favourite or send a shoutout to a friend.

-But for teens growing up in Australia in the late 1980s and early 90s, their choices were limited.
+Yet choices were limited for teens growing up in Australia in the early 90s.
 The government youth radio network only played alternative music.
-Commercial FM stations were programmed for adults over 25 – lots of classic rock or soft ballads.
-If you wanted the latest pop, dance or hiphop – you had to wait till after 7pm.
-And hope your song was in the top 40.
+Commercial FM stations played music for adults over 25.
+There was very little pop, dance or hiphop on the radio.

 I hope you’ll enjoy the ride.